Me1rem/Socio-economic-analysis/README.md

 Support Policy and Research Discussions Provide a data-driven foundation for understanding how global economic giants are balancing growth with social development.

 ## Data Sources
-World Bank Open Data API via the Python package wbdata.
+World Bank Open Data API via the Python package wbdata.<a href="https://github.com/Me1rem/Socio-economic-analysis/blob/main/Socio%20economic%20parameters-1.ipynb">Python Analysis Notebook</a>

 Pulls are performed programmatically for a fixed date window (2018–2024).